 It’s really irritating and frustrating to have bad mobile signal and frequent call drops along with terribly slow and intermittently broken data connectivity.
-Before we talk about solutions, we need to cover the reasons why you’re experiencing a bad mobile signal even when you are paying your phone bills on time.
+Before we talk about solutions, we need to cover the reasons why you’re experiencing a poor cellular signal even when you are paying your phone bills on time.

-There are three main causes of a bad mobile signal:
+There are three main causes of a poor cell signal:

 - Your distance from the Mobile Phone tower

 - Obstacles in the way of the Mobile signal

 - Construction materials that make up the exterior of your building